ChrisPenner/ChrisPenner.github.io/site/drafts/lens-regex.md

 Anyways, at this point I'm rambling, but I hope you see that this is too useful of an abstraction for us to give up!

 Huge thanks to everyone who has done work on `pcre-light` and `pcre-heavy`; and of course everyone who helped to build `lens` too!
 This wouldn't be possible without both of them!

+---

+Adaptability; if there's a strong desire for it `lens-regex-pcre` can easily and efficiently support other strange operations like inverting a match; (e.g. focusing all text that ISN'T in a match), splitting a file on matches, annotating text with whether it's in a capture group, etc.